syn-nomos/Syn-nomos-project/README.md

 * **Key Components:**
     * `scraper.py`: Automates text extraction from complex legal structures and enriches metadata by cross-referencing with the National Printing House (ET.gr), outputting clean text files and a comprehensive CSV index.

-%### 5.
-General Purpose Toolbox
-%*Located in:* `/General Purpose Toolbox`
-%A designated space for cross-functional utilities and future general-purpose scripts that apply across different domains of %the project.

 ---